wenzel-lab/modular-microfluidics-workstation-controller/user-interface-software/README.md

 * Mount the microSD card with the OS on your Pi.
 * Connect your Pi to a display, mouse, keyboard, and power source.
 When the Pi first boots, you could be asked to complete a quick setup or install updates.
-* Click on the Desktop shortcut to start using the web app.
+* Click on the Desktop shortcut to start using the web UI.

 #### STEP 4: Captured images